The Golf Course reserves the right to send all groups off the tee as foursomes.

 Coolers are not allowed on the golf course (except for medical reasons which must be cleared by the Golf Professional on duty).

-Children under ten years of age are allowed on the course with adult supervision and a paid greens fee.
+Children under six (6) years of age are allowed on the course with adult supervision, a set of clubs and a paid greens fee.

-Persons that are ten years of age or older may accompany a golfer as a guest but must sign a Golfer/Guest waiver in the Golf Shop.
-Guests who ride along must pay the appropriate cart fee.
+Persons that are six (6) years of age or older may accompany a golfer as a guest but must sign a Golfer/Guest waiver in the Golf Shop.
+Guests who ride along must pay the appropriate caddy fee ($11 for juniors and $15 for adults).
 Carts may not always be available for guests based on the capacity of the tee sheet.
 There may be times when the Golf Professional on duty may not allow guests on the course for various reasons.

 Only persons 18 years of age or older may rent and operate a golf cart.